Venus In Virgo Means It's Time To Invest In Acts Of Service

-Summer is slowly but surely coming to an end, which means things are cooling off — and we're not just talking about the weather.
-On September 5 Venus, the Planet of Love, will enter into Virgo, giving us a more level-headed and pragmatic way view on our relationships.
-After a hot steamy season of love, we're in for a chiller, more cooled down vibe, and we'll be feeling this energy all the way until September 29.
+Winter is slowly but surely coming to an end, but things are still cooling down — and we're not just talking about the weather.
+On September 5 Venus, the Planet of Love, will enter into Virgo, giving us a more level-headed and pragmatic view of our relationships.
+After a season of being shacked-up, we're in for a chiller, more cooled-down vibe, and we'll be feeling this energy all the way until September 29.

 Venus is in its fall in Virgo — meaning that it's the planet's least-favourite sign to be in — so we'll have to work a little harder to make our relationships harmonious during this transit.
 "Venus wants to enjoy life’s most exciting pleasures, and Virgo's energy is too critical and nitpicky of this type of behaviour," says Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
 "This means that we will have to work harder to feel joy in our relationships."
 While Venus was in Leo, we were bold and boisterous in showing our affection to others — now, we will show our love in much more practical ways.
 "Doing little favours for our partners like taking the trash out or doing their laundry will work wonders," says Montúfar.